JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 Note: All Rust code was run in release mode with `--release` \[[1](#notes)\].

 After hosting on the Linode VPS, the route served the same data in `1.456` seconds.
-That's an `4.374x` increase in speed.
+That's a `4.374x` increase in speed.

 {{< chart >}}
 type: 'bar',